Vibrational infrared and Raman spectra of the methanol molecule with equivariant neural-network property surfaces: Theoretical and computational details

 It is useful to reiterate that Cartesian tensors can be decomposed into spherical tensors.
 The dipole moment can be represented in the $L=1$ spherical basis, while the polarisability is a direct sum of $L=0$ (rotationally invariant) and $L=2$ representations.
 Using equivariant descriptors, including adjustable parameters, of atomic environments that also transform according to $L=0,1,2$ allows us to fit dipole moments and polarisabilities.

-In this work, we employed the MACE\cite{Batatia2022_proc_MACE} framework, which was used before to model the dipole and polarisability of water.\cite{10.1039/d3fd00113j} In MACE, the environment of atom $i$ is first defined by the tuples of atomic neighbour vectors and species $\{(\mathbf{r}_{ij}, Z_j)\}_{j\in \mathcal{X}_i}$, from which the features $\mathbf{A}_i$ are obtained by \be A_{i,klm}=\sum_{j \in \mathcal{X}_i} R_{kl}(r_{ij}) Y_{lm} (\hat{\mathbf{r}}_{ij}) W_{kZ_j} \textrm{,} \ee where $R_{kl}$ are radial basis function, $Y_{lm}$ are the spherical harmonics functions and $\mathbf{W}$ are the species adjustable embedding weights.
-The MACE architecture then proceeds to repeatedly (i) compose direct products of the features, including adjustable weights; (ii) aggregate features of neighbouring atoms in a message passing operation, supplying a rich set of expressive, equivariant features.
+In this work, we employed the MACE\cite{Batatia2022_proc_MACE} framework, which was used before to model the dipole and polarisability of water.\cite{10.1039/d3fd00113j} As our focus remains the isolated methanol molecule, we found it sufficient to only include geometric information in the local atomic representation $\mathcal{X}_i$ and it remains practical to include all atoms as neighbors.
+In MACE, the environment of atom $i$ is first defined by the tuples of atomic neighbor vectors and species $\{(\mathbf{r}_{ij}, Z_j)\}_{j\in \mathcal{X}_i}$, from which the features $\mathbf{A}_i$ are obtained by \be A_{i,klm}=\sum_{j \in \mathcal{X}_i} R_{kl}(r_{ij}) Y_{lm} (\hat{\mathbf{r}}_{ij}) W_{kZ_j} \textrm{,} \ee where $R_{kl}$ are radial basis function, $Y_{lm}$ are the spherical harmonics functions and $\mathbf{W}$ are the species adjustable embedding weights\cite{Drautz2019PRB_ACE}.
+The MACE architecture then proceeds to repeatedly (i) compose direct products of the features, including adjustable weights to achieve a desired body order representation $\nu$; (ii) aggregate features of neighboring atoms in a message passing operation, supplying a rich set of expressive, equivariant features.
 In the last step, non-linear operations, in the form of gates, are applied to invariant features ($L=0$), and the direct product of these are formed with $L=1$ and $L=2$ equivariant features, preserving the equivariance.
+We note that while message passing (referred as number of interactions in MACE) increases the receptive field of the model by transferring information of neighbors of neighbors successively, it is not strictly necessary here, as a moderate cutoff radius already encompasses all atoms in the molecule in case of most data points.
+Instead, we use message passing to increase the expressivity of our representation, noting that body order and message passing are interlinked\cite{Nigam.2022}.
 The fitting process minimises the loss function obtained from the training labels -- dipole vector and polarisability matrix elements -- and the corresponding predicted properties by adjusting the weights in the MACE network.